Price of the 2018 Bajaj V12 premium commuter starts from Rs 58,549 (ex-showroom, Delhi).

 |Highway||65kmpl – 70kmpl|

-Taking design inspiration from the Bajaj V15, the new Bajaj V bike looks identical to its elder sibling.
+Deriving its design inspiration from the Bajaj V15, the new Bajaj V bike looks similar to its elder sibling.
 Similar to the donor commuter, the V12 has its patriotic association with the INS Vikrant warship.
 Featuring trapezoidal headlamp with chrome surround, new alloy wheels, chrome-tipped matte black exhaust pipe and body graphics, the bike has classic retro appeal.
 The bike also gets removable rear seat cowl, LED tail-lamp, and new speedometer cluster with a dual-colour fuel level indicator.
+It now gets a stylish backrest offering more comfort to the pillion.

-Designed on the double down-tube frame, the new Bajaj V bike comes fitted with 18-inch front and 16-inch alloys and slimmer 100/90 rear tyres.
+Designed on the double down-tube frame, the new Bajaj V bike rides on 18-inch front and 16-inch alloys and slimmer 100/90 rear tyres.
 Components such as new set of alloys, tubed tyres (instead of tubeless) and instrument cluster helped the bikemaker crabbing its manufacturing cost.
 Braking power is drawn by disc up front and rear drum bake.
 Dumping duties are taken care of by telescopic forks upfront and twin-spring loaded hydraulic type rear unit.
+Read: New Bajaj Pulsar RS200 – All You Need To Know

-The new Bajaj V bike comes in a choice of 4 colour schemes – Ebony Black, Pearl White, Red and Ocean Blue.
+The new Bajaj V bike is available in four paint schemes – Ebony Black, Pearl White, Red and Ocean Blue.

 The overall length, width and height of the V12 stand at 2040mm, 785mm and 1066mm respectively.
 The bike sits on a 1,315mm of wheelbase, and has a ground clearance of 165mm.
 This new Bajaj V bike is slightly (4kg) heavier than its bigger sibling V15.